 Maryland is an equitable distribution state.
 This means that the court values all marital property and fairly divides it between the parties.
 Usually an award is 50/50, but it does not have to be equal.

 One primary issue in most divorces is the identification and valuation of marital property.
 Marital property is defined as all property acquired during the marriage, regardless of title.
-Marital property also includes jointly titled real estate.
-It does not include:
+Marital property includes jointly titled real estate.
+Marital property does not include:

 - Property acquired prior to the marriage;